Pradeep05-m/19CS302_Module_11/Ex no_55.md

 To write a C program to find a square of number using function with arguments without return type.

 ## Algorithm
-1.
-2.
-3.
-4.
-5.

-## Program:# EX 55 C program to find a square of number using function with arguments without return type.
-## DATE:
-## AIM:
-To write a C program to find a square of number using function with arguments without return type.

-## Algorithm

 1. **Start**
 2. Define a function `findSquare(num)` that takes an integer argument.